ESTHERADESANYA/LITA-CAPSTONE-PROJECT-/README.md

 differences between them being quite small (ranging from 16.8M to 16.9M).
 This suggests that while the regions are contributing similarly, there is no dominant regional performance or major disparity in sales.

+- TOP TEN CUSTOMERS
+Liam has the highest revenue at 3,437,444.
 ```

 ### CONCLUSION
 ```
 Basic Subscription accounts for 49.9% of total revenue, making it the dominant revenue stream.